Kadyrovecdsgn/ARTune-Project/README.md

 - Go to the **maker's store** and order the desired accessory or part.
 - Share the result of the example with friends via social networks.

-A detailed description of how to use the app is available within the app itself.
+A detailed description of **how to use** the app is available within the app itself.

-Translated with DeepL.com (free version)

 ## Functionality